 - If you fear rejection base your decisions on the importance and value of your contribution in whatever area this fear resides

-- If you fear the stigma attached to mental disorders, remember that you have overcome much and are strong
+- If you fear the stigma attached to mental disorders or health issues, remember that you have overcome much and are strong

 - If you fear misunderstanding and isolation, know that knowledge is power and you have a voice, use it to educate and explain